-This limit may be raised to 20 per cent. in the case of deposits made with the depositary

-2.8 The risk exposure of a UCITS to a counterparty to an OTC derivative may not exceed 5 per cent. of net assets.
+- (a) 10 per cent of the net assets of the UCITS; or - (b) where the cash is booked in an account with the Depositary 20 per cent of the net assets of the UCITS. - 2.8 The risk exposure of a UCITS to a counterparty to an OTC derivative may not exceed 5 per cent., of net assets.

-This limit is raised to 10 per cent. in the case of a credit institution authorised in the EEA; a credit institution authorised within a signatory state (other than an EEA Member State) to the Basle Capital Convergence Agreement of July 1988; or a credit institution authorised in Jersey, Guernsey, the Isle of Man, Australia or New Zealand
+This limit is raised to 10 per cent., in the case of a credit institution authorised in the EEA; a credit institution authorised within a signatory state (other than an EEA Member State) to the Basle Capital Convergence Agreement of July 1988; or a credit institution authorised in Jersey, Guernsey, the Isle of Man, Australia or New Zealand

-- 2.9 Notwithstanding paragraphs 2.3, 2.7 and 2.8 above, a combination of two or more of the following issued by, or made or undertaken with, the same body may not exceed 20 per cent. of net assets: - investments in Transferable Securities or money market instruments; - deposits, and/or - counterparty risk exposures arising from OTC derivatives transactions. - 2.10 The limits referred to in 2.3, 2.4, 2.5, 2.7, 2.8 and 2.9 above may not be combined, so that exposure to a single body shall not exceed 35 per cent. of net assets. - 2.11 Group companies are regarded as a single issuer for the purposes of 2.3, 2.4, 2.5, 2.7, 2.8 and 2.9.
-However, a limit of 20 per cent. of net assets may be applied to investment in Transferable Securities and money market instruments within the same group. - 2.12 A UCITS may invest up to 100 per cent. of net assets in different Transferable Securities and money market instruments issued or guaranteed by any Member State, its local authorities, non-Member States or public international body of which one or more Member States are members.
+- 2.9 Notwithstanding paragraphs 2.3, 2.7 and 2.8 above, a combination of two or more of the following issued by, or made or undertaken with, the same body may not exceed 20 per cent., of net assets: - investments in Transferable Securities or money market instruments; - deposits, and/or - counterparty risk exposures arising from OTC derivatives transactions. - 2.10 The limits referred to in 2.3, 2.4, 2.5, 2.7, 2.8 and 2.9 above may not be combined, so that exposure to a single body shall not exceed 35 per cent., of net assets. - 2.11 Group companies are regarded as a single issuer for the purposes of 2.3, 2.4, 2.5, 2.7, 2.8 and 2.9.
+However, a limit of 20 per cent., of net assets may be applied to investment in Transferable Securities and money market instruments within the same group. - 2.12 A UCITS may invest up to 100 per cent., of net assets in different Transferable Securities and money market instruments issued or guaranteed by any Member State, its local authorities, non-Member States or public international body of which one or more Member States are members.